aadarshp17/My-Projects/MicroCaml Lexer, Parser, and Interpreter/project4.md

 parse_mutop (tokenize "def b = let x = true in x;;")
 ```

-This will return the AST as the following OCaml value (which we will explain in due course):
+This will return the AST as the following OCaml value:

 ```ocaml
 Def ("b", Let ("x", false, (Bool true), ID "x"))